mark-me/mixtape-society/README.md

 # Mixtape Society

-**A beautiful, private, self-hosted web app to create, edit, share and play music mixtapes from your personal library.**
+**A private, self-hosted web app to create, edit, share and play music mixtapes from your personal library.**

 No accounts, no telemetry, no Spotify – just your music, your server, your rules.